studentkittens/lncs-pandoc/paper.md

 wanted to provider a decent and stable tool with a decent test suite.

 Git annex is a free software tool (free and open source) on top of git.
-Git is a ``distributed`` version control used by developers to mange source code.
+Git is a ``distributed`` version control used by developers to mange source code, see
+@progit.
 However, git is not suitable for big binary data as it is calculating differences for all file changes and storing the complete history of a file that changes.
 This allows the developer to ,,rollback" the source code state to a